dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/configuration.md

 # GitLab Consul user (only when using GitLab Consul)
 gitlab-consul

+# GitLab Jaeger user (only when using GitLab Jaeger Agent)
+gitlab-jaeger
 ```

 By default, Omnibus GitLab package expects that following groups exist: